PureStake/algosigner/README.md

 An open-source Algorand wallet browser extension that permits dApp communication for signing Algorand transactions - available for Chrome initially.

 ## Chrome Extension Store
-The extension is available on the Chrome Extension Store at:
+The extension is available on the [Chrome Extension Store](https://chrome.google.com/webstore/detail/algosigner/kmmolakhbgdlpkjkcjkebenjheonagdm)

 _This is the preferred solution for end-users, updates will be automatically installed after review by the extension store_